Wednesday May 1, 2024

 Casa da Carolina

 I didn’t arrive at Casa da Carolina until right around 5 pm.
-It had been a very, very long day and the lovely albergue was a sight for sore eyes.
+It had been a very, very long day, and the lovely albergue was a sight for sore eyes.
 More than anything, I was simply proud of myself for walking a 44-km day without whining (to myself) or quitting!
 That was pretty dang impressive in my book.

 With that minor catastrophe solved, I rejoined the group of pilgrims as we collectively moved from the bunk room to the dining room.
-Carolina’s grandmother made a giant pot of soup for the pilgrims.
-For €2, we could enjoy a large bowl of a hearty homemade vegetarian soup and some bread, and nobody wanted to turn that delicious treat down!
+Carolina’s grandmother made a giant pot of soup for dinner.
+For €2 each, we could enjoy a large bowl of a hearty, homemade vegetarian soup and some bread, and nobody wanted to turn down that delicious treat!